Do you charge for an initial visit?

 Phase 1 treatment is delivered early and before all permanent teeth have erupted.
-The purpose of this early care is to start correcting harmful malocclusions or poor bites that may be more difficult or impossible to correct later.
+The purpose of this early care is to start correcting harmful malocclusions or poor bites that may be more difficult to correct later.
 Phase 1 treatment does not eliminate the need for conventional orthodontics done during adolescence.
-Examples of phase 1 treatment include correcting individual tooth or jaw crossbites and severe underbites and overbites where function, aesthetic or psychological concerns are identified.
+Examples of phase 1 treatment include correcting individual tooth or jaw crossbites and severe underbites and overbites where functional, aesthetic or psychological concerns are identified.

 What is Phase 2 Treatment?

 Phase 2 treatment is conventional orthodontic treatment.
 It may start while the last baby teeth are falling out and continue until the 12 year molars have been evaluated or straightened.
 This treatment usually lasts between 2 and 3 years.